Play Modes Overview

 Use Single Output.
 Add clips, trigger them, and get comfortable with the interface.

-Need separate destinations for music/effects/VO?
+Need separate destinations for music/effects/VO — or hands-off output management?

 You can change modes at any time.
 Existing output assignments are preserved, so switching back to Default restores your patches.